The top 10 things to do outdoors this fall in Toronto

 You don't have to leave the city to go on a hike.
 Toronto has hiking trails aplenty, some of which will even give you a good work out.
 Check the link above for a longer list, but favourites include the Finch Meander Trail and those that line the Scarborough Bluffs.

 Few activities are better suited to a sweater than golf.
 And few cities have more golf courses within their official borders than Toronto.
 The best of the bunch is surely Don Valley, though Humber Valley, Scarlett Woods, and Tam O'Shanter are all fine places to spoil a good walk too.
-If you're just taking up the game, the par 3 course at Dentonia Park (right on the subway line) is a good bet.

 Join the conversation Load comments